In this article:

 Other Allied Health services available through your assessed plan

-Depending on your assessed needs, other Allied Health services may also be available through your Support at Home funding — including exercise physiology, social work and continence nursing.
-Your Care Partner can confirm what applies to your situation and connect you with the right professionals, whether that is through the Just Better Care clinical team or a trusted local provider.
+Depending on your assessed needs, other Allied Health services may also be available through your Support at Home funding, including exercise physiology and social work.
+Talk to your local Just Better Care office to be connected with trusted local healthcare professionals.

 Support at Home FundingHow Your Assessed Needs Translate Into Funded Services

-Understanding how your assessment relates to actual funding is the first step toward ensuring you receive what you're entitled to.
-Allied Health services sit within the Clinical and Therapeutic Care category of the Support at Home services list.
-This Clinical and Therapeutic Care category is a fully government-subsidised tier, meaning no co-contribution applies.
+Understanding how your assessment relates to funding is the first step toward ensuring you receive all the support you're entitled to.
+Allied Health services sit within the Clinical Supports category of the Support at Home services list.

 Your assessment identified an Allied Health need